-Books, new and second hand, are collected, sorted into age appropriate categories, labelled and packed into book bags (4 per bag).
+Books, new and second hand, are collected, sorted into age appropriate categories, labelled and packed into book bags (4-5 books per bag).
 These books are then donated and distributed to disadvantaged and vulnerable youth across South Australia, through schools and various organisations.

 Care packs are put together including items that are useful, provide comfort and/or relief, and make people smile.
 Care packs include items such as books, beanie/scarf/socks, toothbrush and toothpaste, hand sanitiser, tissues, notebook and pen, moisturiser, and puzzles.